atdd-bdd/GherkinExecutorForJava/README.md

 If you don't use any comments on the steps, all data to glue methods will be passed as a `List<List<String>`

 You can use `examples.feature` as a guide for your feature file.
-The key difference between this feature file and one you may see other places is the addition of `# ListOfObject TemperatureCalculation` after the step and a Data statement.
+The key difference between this feature file and one you may see other places is the addition of `# ListOfObject FandC` after the step and a Data statement.

 ```
-Data TemperatureCalculation
+Data FandC
 | Name   | Default  | DataType  | Notes  |
 | F      | 0        | Integer   |        |
 | C      | 0        | Integer   |        |
 | Notes  |          | String    |        |
 ```

-The key is that the name of the Data `TemperatureCalculation` must match the name in the step.
+The key is that the name of the Data `FandC` must match the name in the step.
 And the names of the attributes (e.g. `F`) must match the headers in the step table.
 You should get errors from Translate if they do not match and will get compile errors if you ignore those errors.
 (There is probably some condition where this does not occur in some unexpected condition.)